amitkumarsaini/chat-application/README.md

 # Dummy Chat Application

-This project is created for show dummy chat.
+This project is created to show a dummy chat.

 ## Table of Contents